 US Office of Management and Budget Circulars

-The federal government, through the Office of Management and Budget, has developed a series of documents that affect the manner in which grant and contract funds may be expended by educational institutions.
+The federal government, through the Office of Management and Budget, has developed a document which streamlines the Federal government's guidance on Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards and dictates the manner in which grant and contract funds may be expended by educational institutions.
 Gallaudet University abides by these regulations and guidelines.

 Federal Acquisition Regulations

 The Federal Acquisition Regulations (FAR) governs all federal procurement for goods and services.
 In some instances, individual agencies have amended the FAR to meet their agency needs.